bevacqua/ultramarked/README.md

 ### options.iframes

 If you are using `ultrasanitize`, you can pass in an array of strings or regular expressions that match permitted `iframe` targets.
+Regular expressions are tested against user input, and strings are interpreted as the beginning of a URL.
+This means that an string like `'http://google.com'` will match any URL in the `google.com` domain that uses the `HTTP` protocol.

 ### options.terminal